btcpayserver/btcpayserver-doc/docs/WooCommerce.md

     -d '{"data": "test"}' https://EXAMPLE.COM/?wc-api=btcpaygf_default
 ```

-On the response, if you see that line "HTTP/1.1 500" or "HTTP/2 500" and the message "Webhook request validation failed" that means that your site is not blocking the request with a "403 forbidden".
+On the response, if you see that line "HTTP/1.1 500" or "HTTP/2 500" and the message "Webhook request validation failed" that means that your site is not blocking the request with a "403 Forbidden".

 ```
 .... snip ....